David Buck is in his 15th year at The University of Findlay and serves as the assistant athletic director for marketing and media relations.

-Since taking over the sports information department, Buck has been able to garner attention for Findlay athletes in several national outlets, including ESPN SportsCenter, ESPN First Take, Sports Illustrated, USA Today, The Sporting News and ESPN the Magazine among others.
+In his media relations role, Buck has been able to garner attention for Findlay athletes in several national media outlets, including ESPN SportsCenter, ESPN First Take, Sports Illustrated, USA Today, The Sporting News and ESPN the Magazine among others.
 He has also filled in as a radio talent, serving as the color commentator for basketball on numerous occasions.

 Prior to his appointment at Findlay in July of 2003, Buck served as a graduate assistant in the sports information office with the Oilers during the 2002 season.
 He also spent time working in the sales and public relations departments with the Cleveland Cavaliers of the National Basketball Association (NBA) after graduating college.